symfony/symfony-docs/reference/configuration/kernel.rst

 You can also change the build directory by defining an environment variable named ``APP_BUILD_DIR`` whose value is the absolute path of the build folder.

-Since the build directory (like the cache directory) contains only generated and reproducible files, there is no need to back it up.
-When the container is built, Symfony writes a `CACHEDIR.TAG`_ file into both directories to mark them accordingly.
-This standard convention is honored by backup tools like GNU tar (via the ``--exclude-caches`` option), rsync, Borg and Restic, which then skip those directories:
+The contents of the build directory (and the cache directory) are generated by Symfony and can be recreated at any time, so there's no need to include them in backups.
+That's why, when building the container, Symfony writes a `CACHEDIR.TAG`_ file into the cache and build directories:

 .. code-block:: text

     Signature: 8a477f597d28d172789f06886806bc55
     # This file is a cache directory tag created by Symfony.
     # For information about cache directory tags, see https://bford.info/cachedir/

+Backup tools that follow this convention, such as GNU tar, Borg and Restic (via their ``--exclude-caches`` option), skip these directories automatically.

 .. versionadded:: 8.2